scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

     \pi(q|F^{obs}(i)) = \frac{\mathcal{L}(F^{obs}(i)|q)\pi_0(q)}{\int_{\mathbb{R}^p}\mathcal{L}(F^{obs}(i)|q)\pi_0(q)dq},

 we observe that the posterior is proportional to the likelihood and prior functions.
 The function :math:`\mathcal{L}(F^{obs}(i)|q)` describes the likelihood of the observations given a parameter set, and any information known *a priori* about the parameters is defined in the prior distribution :math:`\pi_0(q)`.
 The denominator ensures that the posterior integrates to unity.

-Direct evaluation of (:ref:`eqnbayes`) is often computationally untenable due to the integral in the denominator.
-To avoid the issues that arise due to quadrature, we alternatively employ Markov Chain Monte Carlo (MCMC) methods.
-In MCMC, we use sampling based Metropolis algorithms whose stationary distribution is the posterior density :math:`\pi(q|F^{obs}(i))`.
+Note, the integral in the denominator involves integrating over :math:`\mathbb{R}^p`, where :math:`p` is the number of model parameters.

 The pymcmcstat package is designed to work with statistical models of the form